 But how often do we as creatives tell ourselves to keep at it?

 Frustration Fosters Creativity

 How often do you get frustrated with your creativity?
 Lately, I’m not so much frustrated with my creativity as much as with my tools.

 I’m learning a new lens for my Nikon D3300 (old school peeps).
+By the way, if you’re looking for good info on choosing your first or next camera, check out his article here from Jen Reviews.
 I’m also tinkering with my catalog settings in Facebook Business Manager for my eCommerce store.